Nemanja264/Cloud-computing/Theory/Hybrid Cloud.md

 This makes calls more reliable and your network more robust, even in adverse conditions, while enabling you to catch issues before they become problems.

 ***Istio*** is an open source service mesh that helps organizations run distributed, microservices-based apps anywhere.
 Enabling us to create policies for ingress gateaway.
 Tells the gateaway to route the other traffic, it will use vpn to move 50% traffic to Trader v2

 100% - is traffic, 50% will go to Trader v1 and 50% to Trader v2

+***Integration:***

+**API Gateway** enables you to provide secure access to your services through a well-defined REST API that is consistent across all of your services, regardless of service implementation
+*Core part of connecting 3rd party services or public cloud services with things in your private cloud*